Home / Statistical Tools / Data Types / Data Types Details

 Quantum XL recognizes dates in two forms:

-- Date strings — Text that can be parsed as a date (e.g., "January 15, 2025", "1/15/2025", "2025-01-15")
+- Text that parses as a date — Strings like "January 15, 2025", "1/15/2025", or "2025-01-15"

 Example Detection Scenarios¶